A Reliable Guide to Plan Vacation with Accessible Transit

 Research & plan your trip: “It’s important to research and gather information about your trip before you decide to go.
 Using a travel agent or transportation company as a resource can ensure all of your needs are met.
 For example, if you have specific needs such as information in an alternative format, ask the travel agent or transportation company what they have available to meet your needs (for example large print pamphlets or an electronic format).
 It’s important to voice your travel needs.
 Services vary depending on where you’re visiting.
 Ask questions and compare answers, this will allow you to have control over your trip’’!

-As a traveller with a disability, you should feel comfortable and not face any obstacles while travelling, or how or on which fare.
+As a traveler with a disability, you should feel comfortable and not face any obstacles while traveling, or how or on which fare.
 It is important to plan your trip ahead of time and know how to ask for assistance when needed.
 Here are some steps you can use:

 • Have a few possible destination options from your travel bucket list in mind or as the travel agent for suggestions;